 Using the theme editor with Atlantic

 Once you've uploaded your theme, it's time to make it your own.
 While all of your products, collections, pages, and navigation will be configured in the Shopify admin, any changes you make to the look and feel of your store will happen in the theme editor.
-You'll access it by navigating to Online Store > Themes and then clicking the blue Customize theme button in the top right of your screen.
+You'll access it by navigating to Online Store > Themes and then clicking the Customize button beside the theme.

-You'll see that the theme editor is divided into two tabs: Sections and General settings.
-We'll cover each in detail below, but here's the Coles Notes to help you get your bearings.
+Once inside, you can see that the theme editor is divided into two tabs: Sections and Theme settings.

-The General settings tab lets you make global changes to the look of your store, including typography, text and background color, as well as links to your social media accounts.
+The Theme settings tab lets you make global changes to the look of your store, such as Typography, Colors, and Social media.

-Most of the time you spend in the theme editor will be on either the Sections or General settings pages.
-There are, however, a few lesser-known areas and shortcuts that can be super helpful as you're building your store.
-Here's what you need to know:
+Most of the time you spend in the theme editor will be on either the Sections or Theme settings.
+There are a few other helpful tools to note, as well.

-If you're fluent in Liquid (Shopify's templating language) you can kick your customizations up a notch by digging into the theme's code under Edit code.
+If you're fluent in Liquid (Shopify's templating language) you can kick your customizations up a notch by digging into the theme's code by selecting Edit code.
 If not, our support team will be more than happy to put you in touch with someone who is.

-Finally, Edit languages lets you both change the language of your theme and checkout as well as customize the wording that is used throughout your store.
+Finally, Edit languages lets you both change the language of your theme and checkout, as well as customize the terminology that is used throughout your store.

-Atlantic comes packaged with four different theme styles that curate your store's colors, fonts, and styles for you.
-Check out our store demos to see the Light, Modern, Organic, and Chic styles in action.
+Atlantic includes four different Theme styles that curate your store's colors, fonts, and styles for you.

-To select the theme style you would like to use in your store, click over to the General settings tab, then scroll all the way to the bottom to the Change theme style button.
-Here, you can preview the theme styles and select the one that's right for your store.
+To select the Theme style you would like to use in your store, open the Theme settings tab.
+At the bottom, select the Change theme style button.
+Here, you can preview the theme styles and select the one that's right for your store.*